dsaucez/SLICES/docs/infrastructure.md

 In previous generations of testbeds, radio and compute resources were the only resources of interest for the experimenters and the interconnection infrastructure was then hidden.
-However, when it comes to 5G, the interconnection itself (e.g., optical fiber links and switches) plays take place in the treatment of the workload and they shall be exposed to the testbed users.
+However, when it comes to 5G, the interconnection itself (e.g., optical fibre links and switches) plays take place in the treatment of the workload and they shall be exposed to the testbed users.

 In this node, we omit to discuss the compute and radio resources and focus on